 Seaman recruit is the rank given to newly enlisted members of the Coast Guard and has no insignia associated with it.
 This is a training role in which the new recruits will get to know the Coast Guard’s culture and the skills they will need.
 They will also need to graduate from their basic training course.

 Seaman Apprentice (SA/E-2)

-A seaman recruit is promoted to seaman apprentice, formerly called seaman second class, after four months.
+A seaman recruit is promoted to seaman apprentice, formerly called seaman second class, after graduating from the basic training course.
 SAs are assigned to one of three Coast Guard groups and will wear insignia of two diagonal stripes in the corresponding color: white for deck and administration, red for engineering and hull and green for aviation.
 Seaman apprentices will report to either class “A” school or on-the-job training in a “striker” program.